Logic: Propositional logic

 with the proposition letters #p#, #q#, and #r#, using each exactly once.

+We see an '...if...' in the proposition.
+We rewrite the proposition in such a way that it has the form 'if..., then...'.
+We find #\Phi=# ''If I have sugar and flour, then I bake cookies''.
 We substitute the letters #p#, #q#, and #r# for the corresponding simple propositions within #\Phi#.
-We then find "#p# if and only if #q# and #r#".
-We now place brackets and substitute the symbols #\leftrightarrow# and #\land# for the correct phrases or words in #\Phi#.
-We then find #\Phi=# #p\leftrightarrow (q\land r)#.
+We then find "If #q# and #r#, then #p#".
+We now place brackets and substitute the symbols #\rightarrow# and #\land# for the correct phrases or words in #\Phi#.
+We then find #\Phi=# #(q\land r)\rightarrow p#.

 Or visit omptest.org if jou are taking an OMPT exam.